 Fact - a phenomena that has been observed.
-Snow is or is not on the ground right now.
+Snow is (or is not, or this being Syracuse in January both is and is not) on the ground right now.

 Laws - Universal generalizations about classes of facts.
 Snow falls to the earth due to gravity.